 Douglas Twenefour, Diabetes UK clinical adviser, says: "When considering a low-carbohydrate diet as an option, people with diabetes should be made aware of possible side effects such as the risk of hypoglycaemia (low blood sugar).
 We also advise that people with diabetes discuss the amount of carbohydrate to be restricted with their healthcare team.

 "The best way to manage diabetes is by taking prescribed medications and by maintaining a healthy lifestyle that includes plenty of physical activity and a balanced diet that is low in saturated fat, salt and sugar and rich in fruit and vegetables, without completely cutting out any particular food groups."

-Read Diabetes UK's review of the evidence from 1998 to 2009 on low-carb diets and their conclusions.
+Read Diabetes UK's review of the evidence on low-carb diets and their conclusions.

 Carbohydrates, fat and protein all provide energy, but exercising muscles rely on carbohydrates as their main source of fuel.
-However, muscles have limited carb stores (glycogen) and they need to be topped up regularly to keep your energy up.
-A diet low in carbs can lead to a lack of energy during exercise, early fatigue and delayed recovery.
-Fat and protein are harder to turn into energy than carbs, which means you may feel low on energy during your exercise session.
+However, muscles have limited carbohydrates stores (glycogen) and they need to be topped up regularly to keep your energy up.
+A diet low in carbohydrates can lead to a lack of energy during exercise, early fatigue and delayed recovery.

-When is the best time to eat carbs?
+When is the best time to eat carbohydrates?

 When you should eat carbohydrates particularly for weight loss is the subject of much debate, but there's little scientific evidence that one time is better than any other.
-“You should have some starchy carbs in appropriate portions with most meals, choosing high-fibre varieties whenever you can,” says Sian.
+It is recommended that you base all your meals around starchy carbohydrate foods, try and choose higher-fibre, wholegrain varieties when you can.